 A known mass of material is placed on top of a group of nested sieves (arranged in order of decreasing size from top to bottom) and mechanically shaken for a designated period of time.
 After shaking is complete, the operator weighs the material retained on each of the sieves using one of two methods:

 - Cumulative method – Each sieve fraction, beginning with the coarsest, is placed in a previously tared pan and weighed.
 This process is repeated until all fractions and the bottom pan have been added and weighed.
 This is a good time-saving option since you don’t have to empty out or tare the pan on the scale.

 - Fractional method – The operator weighs the contents of each sieve fraction separately, waiting to discard material until the entire test is complete.

 The technician then calculates the amount retained and passing the sieve to the nearest 0.1% by the total mass.
 The calculation is performed as follows:

-- Cumulative method – As each retained fraction is added, divide the cumulative mass by the total mass of the sample and multiply by 100 to calculate percent retained.
+- Cumulative method – As each retained fraction is added, divide the cumulative mass by the total mass of the sample and multiply by 100 to calculate the percent retained.
 Subtract the cumulative percent retained on a given sieve from 100 to calculate percent passing.

-- Fractional method – Divide the mass retained on each sieve by the total and multiply by 100 to calculate percent retained.
+- Fractional method – Divide the mass retained on each sieve by the total and multiply by 100 to calculate the percent retained.
 Calculate percent passing by subtracting the percent retained on the sieve nested beneath.